Special-Case Validation Results for ASP.NET Server Controls

 This strategy prevents multiple errors from being reported for the same invalid entry.
 Validation controls are designed to test and report on only one value and to be able to display as precise a message as possible when an error is encountered.

 For example, in the example of the end date, imagine that the user enters an invalid start date.
 The user then enters an end date.
 When the validation check is performed (usually on the server), the same bad date could potentially raise an error both for the start date field and for the end date.
 To prevent this from occurring, the end-date validation—the validation dependent on another field—does not raise an error.

 You should therefore ensure that you provide sufficient validation for each individual field.
 In the example, it would be up to you to make sure that the user has entered a proper date in the start date field.
 In many cases, you should include a RequiredFieldValidator control in addition to a validation control that tests the contents of a specific entry.
-It is also useful in some cases to add a CompareValidator control with its Operator property set to DataTypeCheck, which does a simple type check without doing a comparison to another value or control.
+It is also useful in some cases to add a CompareValidator control with itsproperty set to , which does a simple type check without doing a comparison to another value or control.